Open E is a tuning that makes your open strings spell out an E Major chord.

 Find some suggestions on how you can play these chords in Open E.

 In some contexts, nothing beats the sound of a full bodied chord with open strings ringing.
-This is a resource that guitarists should take advantage of when they can.
+This is something that guitarists should take advantage of when they can.

 Here you have a few examples of open chords you can play in Open E: